Proposal Writing

 A professional title page also symbolizes your firm’s standards and the quality of work one can expect.
 If you can’t be bothered to make the cover look good, a client may question the diligence and care you will bring to their project.

-Getting Ahead of the Competition
+Getting ahead of the competition

-It’s clear that an impressive proposal title page can help you get ahead of the competition.
+An impressive proposal title page can help you get ahead of the competition.
 For this reason, pay attention to factors that make your proposal cover stand out, such as branding and your value proposition.

 The title page is an opportunity to showcase your company’s branding and identity.
 This differentiation helps clients quickly identify and remember your proposal amongst a pile of others.